Morpho Vault V2

 Immutable Contracts

-All vault contracts are immutable—no upgrades can change the core non-custodial guarantees after deployment.
+All vault contracts are immutable—no upgrades can change the core noncustodial guarantees after deployment.

 Why This Matters